beep-projects/SystaPi/README.md

 ## Directory Structure of this Project

 ```
+SystaPi
+├── docs                 # JavaDoc for the SystaRESTServer, best accessed via https://beep-projects.github.io/SystaPi/
+├── helpers              # collection of resources that are helpful for reverse engineering the SystaComfort protocol
+│                        # or setting up systapi
+├── install_systapi.sh   # Script for automatically downloading, flashing and configuring
+│                        # a Micro SD card for running the SystaREST server
+├── LICENSE              # License for using and editing this software
+├── README.md            # This file
+├── resources            # folder for images or other files linked with README.md
 ├── SystaPi_files        # files required for configuring a Raspberry Pi OS image to run the SystaRESTAPI server
 │   ├── cmdline.txt      # file to be placed under /boot/cmdline.txt on the pi.
 Triggers the execution of firstrun.sh
 │   │                    # on first boot (actually the second one, after resizing the image)
 │   ├── firstrun.sh      # script for configuring WiFi, keyboard and timezone.
 You have to configure a few things in here!
 │   ├── secondrun.sh     # called after a reboot.
 Should have network running.
 Does a full-upgrade of the system,
 │   │                    # installs required packages (dnsmasq, OpenJDK) and the SystaRESTAPI.service
 │   └── thirdrun.sh      # called after a reboot.
 Cleans up after the installation and reboots into the final system
-    ├── SystaRESTServer         # Java based server for providing a REST API for a Paradigma SystaComfort unit
+└── SystaRESTServer      # Java based server for providing a REST API for a Paradigma SystaComfort unit
-    │   ├── bin                 # precompiled .class files for running the SystaRESTAPI server
+    ├── bin              # precompiled .class files for running the SystaRESTAPI server
+    ├── build.sh         # build file for compiling SystaRESTServer
-    │   ├── doc                 # JavaDoc for the server files
+    ├── build_test.sh    # build file for building the JUnit test run at each commit
-    │   ├── lib                 # .jar files required for running the server
+    ├── lib              # .jar files required for running the server
-    │   └── src                 # src files of the server, for everyone who wants to improve this
+    └── src              # src files of the server, for everyone who wants to improve this
-    ├── docs                    # Javadoc for SystaREST Java classes available at http://beep-projects.github.io/SystaPi
-    ├── helpers                 # collection of ressources that are helpful for reverse engineering the SystaComfort protocol
-    │                           # or setting up systapi
-    ├── resources               # folder for images or other files linked with README.md
-    ├── install_systapi.sh      # Script for automatically downloading, flashing and configuring
-    │                           # a Micro SD card for running the SystaREST server
-    ├── LICENSE                 # License for using and editing this software
-    └── README.md               # This file
 ```

 ## Parts List